-- (4) Where the person has substantially impaired the complainant's power to appraise or control his or her conduct by administering or employing, without the knowledge of the complainant, drugs, intoxicants or other means for the purpose of preventing resistance; or - (5) Who suffers from a mental disability that renders the complainant incapable of consent.
+- 1. By forcible compulsion; - 2.
+By threat of forcible compulsion that would prevent resistance by a person of reasonable resolution; - 3.
+Who is unconscious or where the person knows that the complainant is unaware that the sexual intercourse is occurring; - 4.
+Where the person has substantially impaired the complainant's power to appraise or control his or her conduct by administering or employing, without the knowledge of the complainant, drugs, intoxicants or other means for the purpose of preventing resistance; or - 5.
+Who suffers from a mental disability that renders the complainant incapable of consent.
 18 Pa.C.S.A. § 3121.